Flexible FTN-Aided OTFS Modulation for High-Mobility LEO Satellite-to-Ground Communications: FFTN Signaling

 Consequently, the optimization problem regarding the adjustment of $\alpha$ can be formulated as

 where $\mathcal{B}$ is the set of total $K$ available compression factors, as $\mathcal{B} = \{ \alpha_1, \alpha_2, ..., \alpha_k , ..., \alpha_K \}$.

 However, solving \eqref{eq:optimization} directly is computationally intensive due to the complex ISI-BER relationship.
 Therefore, we adopt a practical look-up table (LUT) based link adjustment protocol.
 We define a set of discrete adjustment modes $\{ (\alpha_k, \Gamma_k) \}_{k=1}^K$, where $\Gamma_k$ is the minimum SNR required for mode $k$.
-At the transmitter, the specific $\alpha$ for the current frame is selected based on the estimated Channel State Information (CSI) or predicted SNR trajectory:
+At the transmitter, the specific $\alpha$ for the current frame is selected based on the estimated channel state information (CSI) or predicted SNR trajectory:

-This design ensures that system opportunistically exploits high SNR during LEO satellite's zenith pass by applying a smaller $\alpha$, while reverting to orthogonal transmission at horizon. \footnote{In this work, we configure three operational modes: Mode 1 (Nyquist) with $\alpha=1.0$ for low SNR ($\gamma < 0$ dB); Mode 2 (Mild FTN) with $\alpha=0.95$ for medium SNR ($0 \leqslant \gamma \leqslant 15$ dB); and Mode 3 (Aggressive FTN) with $\alpha=0.9$ for high SNR ($\gamma > 15$ dB). }
+This design ensures that system opportunistically exploits high SNR during LEO satellite's zenith pass by applying a smaller $\alpha$, while reverting to orthogonal transmission at horizon.\footnote{Although a continuous $\alpha$ theoretically maximizes instantaneous capacity, it necessitates continuous updates to $\mathbf{G}$ and $\mathbf{H}_{\mathrm{eff}}$, demanding real-time $\mathcal{O}((NM)^3)$ matrix inversions for LMMSE equalization.
+The proposed discrete LUT circumvents this computational bottleneck and restricts control signaling overhead to 2 bits, ensuring tractability for LEO terminals.}

-\textbf{\textit{Remarks:}} It is imperative to highlight that in high-mobility LEO scenarios, the algorithmic optimality often yields to engineering optimality.
-The LEO channel exhibits extremely short coherence times.
-Complex iterative optimization algorithms, e.g., exhaustive search or iterative interference cancellation, introduce significant processing latency.
-By the time such algorithms converge, the channel state may have already drifted, rendering the optimized parameters obsolete.In contrast, our proposed LUT-based strategy offers an $\mathcal{O}(1)$ decision mechanism.
-This ensures real-time adaptability, allowing the system to track the rapid "horizon-to-zenith" signal evolution without the lag induced by heavy computations.
-This makes it an "engineering optimal" solution that balances theoretical performance with the strict latency constraints of NTN control loops.
+\remark{ High-mobility LEO channels are characterized by short coherence times.
+Iterative optimization algorithms and exhaustive search methods introduce significant processing latency.
+This latency causes the channel state to become outdated before the algorithm converges, rendering the optimized transmission parameters invalid.
+The LUT mechanism provides an $\mathcal{O}(1)$ decision process.
+This approach guarantees real-time adaptability, enabling the system to track the elevation-dependent signal evolution without computational lag.
+Consequently, the mechanism balances theoretical performance with the strict latency constraints of NTN control loops. }